selner/job_scooper_v4/README.md

 #Jobs Scooper
 Get email alerts with links to latest jobs matching your favorite search terms from any job site or company's careers website and a .CSV file of the full set of matches.

-###Supported Job Sites
-Jobs Scooper supports [at least 60 different sites already](https://github.com/selner/jobs_scooper/wiki/Jobs-Scooper:--Sites-Supported), such as CareerBuilder, Craigslist, DotJobs, Ebay, EmploymentGuide, Expedia, Glassdoor, Groupon, Indeed, LinkUp, Mashable, Monster,  SimplyHired, Tableau and ZipRecruiter.
-[Head over to the wiki](https://github.com/selner/jobs_scooper/wiki/Jobs-Scooper:--Sites-Supported) to see the full list.
+Jobs Scooper currently supports [over 60 different sites](https://github.com/selner/jobs_scooper/wiki/Jobs-Scooper:--Sites-Supported), including CareerBuilder, Craigslist, DotJobs, EmploymentGuide, Expedia, Glassdoor, Groupon, Indeed, LinkUp, Mashable, Monster,  SimplyHired, StartupHire, Tableau and ZipRecruiter.  [view all supported sites](https://github.com/selner/jobs_scooper/wiki/Jobs-Scooper:--Sites-Supported) to see the full list.

 ###Configuration is easy.###
 * Make a copy of the [example_config.ini](https://github.com/selner/jobs_scooper/blob/master/examples/example_config.ini) and edit it's settings to match the search keywords and locations that you want: